The Break-Even Point: When to Ditch Off-the-Shelf Software for Custom Code

 Expand

-Just like financial debt, Process Debt is the invisible cost you pay every day by using tools that don’t quite fit.
-It’s the 15 minutes you spend manually copying data from one app to another.
-It’s the spreadsheet you invented to patch a hole in your software’s reporting.
+Process Debt works like financial debt, except you pay it in minutes instead of dollars.
+It’s the quarter-hour you burn copying data from one app to another.
+It’s the spreadsheet you invented to patch a hole your software left in its own reporting.
+Small, invisible, and constant.

 1. You Are “Frankenstein-ing” Your Workflows

-If you have to use Zapier to glue three different apps together just to get an invoice out, you have a problem.
-Off-the-shelf software (SaaS) is built for the “average” business.
-If your competitive advantage is that you do things differently, standard software will force you to become “average” to fit its limitations.
+If it takes three apps and a Zapier chain just to send one invoice, you have a problem.
+SaaS is built for the “average” business.
+But if your edge is that you do things differently, standard software quietly forces you back toward average to fit its limits.

 2. The “Seat Tax” is Bleeding You Dry